-- Engineering folio of a solution to a real world problem - Scientific Essay (Research Investigation) on Astronomy - End of Unit exam on astronomy and motion
+- Scientific Essay (Research Investigation) on Astronomy - End of Unit exam on astronomy and motion - Student Experiment on Heat Capacity - End of Unit Exam on Forces, Mass, and Acceleration.

 This will appeal to students who enjoy science and math's investigations and are interested in developing their science investigation and literacy skills.
-Students should have the ability to work independently and in teams, and show initiative.
+Students should have the ability to work independently and in teams and show initiative.